FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 `sudo pip install PySerial` will install the dependency required for uart communication.

 In `su` mode: `sudo echo uart2 > /sys/devices/platform/bone_capemgr/slots` will add the uart2 tree overlay

+#### Windows Computer
+Enable internet sharing on the proper network adapter (the one connected to the internet).

 #### External web server
 Install a java 8+ jdk [ like the oracle one ](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html).
 Another option is [openjdk](http://openjdk.java.net/install/index.html)